cnadler86/mp_esp_dl_models/README.md

 # ESP DL MicroPython Binding

-This is a MicroPython binding for ESP-DL (Deep Learning) models that enables face detection, face recognition, human detection, and image classification on ESP32 devices.
+This is a MicroPython binding for ESP-DL (Deep Learning) models that enables face detection, face recognition, human detection, cat detection, and image classification on ESP32 devices.

 ## Donate